 Fate brings the duo together with a boy who has the ability to turn into a dragon.
 The boy’s name is Ryu, and he is the main character.
 Ryu doesn’t speak throughout the game, the developers did this so that the player could give the character a personality of their own.
-Ryu doesn’t remember anything about his past, so he decides to stick with Nina and Cray.
+Ryu doesn’t remember anything about his past (which is typical of JRPG protagonists), so he decides to stick with Nina and Cray.

-The game has many funny moments, and many serious ones too.
-What the game lacks though is a strong love story.
+The game has funny moments, and many serious ones too.
+What the game lacks though, is a strong love story.
 Ryu cant speak so his interaction with Nina is straightforward and simple.
 In fact the saving grace of the plot, are the scenes involving Fou-Lu.
-Unfortunately the downfall of the game’s plot is that these scenes are short and occur far apart from one another.
-Of the 34 hours that it took me to reach the real ending I would be surprised if more than two were spent following Fou-Lu’s story.
+Unfortunately, the downfall of the game’s plot is that these scenes are short and occur far apart from one another.
+Of the 34 hours that it took me to reach the real ending, I would be surprised if more than two were spent following Fou-Lu’s story.
 Which is a shame.

 So, I was very disappointed that the game didn’t go into more detail on Fou-Lu’s journey especially in the relationship between him and Mami.
 Their relationship was the greatest aspect of the story, it was also for some reason; very underdeveloped.